 Jack O’Malley was known and liked by this crowd.
 A North Beach local, he trained at Newman’s Gym in the Tenderloin, and never lost a Golden Gloves match as an amateur.
 His father was a bartender, as were all his uncles.
 Jack was known to have had a few drinks too many when he wasn’t training for a fight, but he always managed to stay out of trouble.

 “This is his first ‘marquee’ fight,” someone behind Vince announced.
 “Jack ain’t ever been in there with a seasoned professional.”

 Which was true, except that his opponent was nearing the end of his career and had every reason to just show up and find a nice soft place to fall down.
 The purse wasn’t much for victor or vanquished, but O’Malley might be more motivated if he truly believed this was a stepping stone for him in the fight game.
-St. Peter remained skeptical, as he had seen too many melodramas to believe this was On the Waterfront revised.
+St. Michael remained skeptical, as he had seen too many melodramas to believe this was On the Waterfront revised.

 Contenders were in short supply in this “coulda, woulda shoulda” world of defeated dreamers.

 A Marine Color Guard was summoned by the announcer as the boxers were being introduced.
 This was a group of four fresh-faced lads.
 Two were carrying national and Corp colors, flanked by two others bearing regulation rifles.
 Vince rose to his feet reluctantly, and bowed his head.

 A tired recording of the National Anthem droned from overhead speakers, and “God Bless America,” was called out at its conclusion.
 Not everyone in the crowd was standing.
 The war in Vietnam had met its inglorious end two years earlier, and many of the longshoremen were opposed to its mission from the very start.
 Some of the more Left Wing guys had, in fact refused to work vessels destined for Southeast Asia, even if they were just carrying humanitarian supplies.